shannon-lab/zapdos/doc/content/source/bcs/DCIonBC.md

 \end{equation}

-Where $\Gamma$ is the outflow normal to the boundary, $\textbf{n}$ is the normal vector of the boundary, $\text{sign}_{j}$ indicates the advection behavior ($\text{+}1$ for positively charged species and $\text{-}1$ for negatively charged species), $\mu_{j}$ is the mobility coefficient, $n_{j}$ is the density, and $\vec{E}$ is the electric field. $a$ is defined such that the outflow is only defined when the drift velocity is direct towards the wall and zero otherwise.
+Where $\Gamma$ is the outflow normal to the boundary, $\textbf{n}$ is the normal vector of the boundary, $\text{sign}_{j}$ indicates the advection behavior ($\text{+}1$ for positively charged species and $\text{-}1$ for negatively charged species), $\mu_{j}$ is the mobility coefficient, $n_{j}$ is the density, and $\vec{E}$ is the electric field. $a$ is defined such that the outflow is only defined when the drift velocity is directed towards the wall and zero otherwise.
 When converting the density to logarithmic form and applying a scaling factor of the mesh, the strong form for `DCIonBC` is defined as

 \begin{equation}